12-Factor AgentOps

 "Does this code do what you intended?"

 The semantic vibe check.
-Not just syntax.
 Does the implementation match intent?
 Run BEFORE every commit.

 This is the admission controller for your codebase.
 In K8s, you don't let a pod into the cluster without validation.
 Same principle: no commit enters the repo without a vibe check.
-Across 7,413 commits in 4 months, the ones that caused rework were almost always the ones I skipped this step on.
+Across thousands of commits in the months before I started this role, the ones that caused rework were almost always the ones I skipped this step on.

 Coding Agent Specific

-This framework focuses specifically on coding agents, AI assistants that write, modify, and review code:
+This framework targets coding agents, AI assistants that write, modify, and review code:

-For general autonomous agents, see 12-Factor Agents by Dex Horthy.
-We cite them for users who need general agent patterns.
+For those, see 12-Factor Agents by Dex Horthy.
 We're coding-specific.

 The 12 Factors